thanethomson/statik/README.md

 A **Statik** project must adhere to the directory structure as follows:

 ```
 config.yml    - YAML configuration file for the overall project.
 models/       - A folder specifically dedicated to model definitions, in YAML
                 format.
 views/        - Configuration files, in YAML format, defining "recipes" for how
                 to generate various different URLs (which models to use, which
                 data and which templates).
 data/         - Instances for each of the different models, defined either in
                 YAML or Markdown format.
 templates/    - Jinja2 template files.
+templatetags/ - Python scripts defining custom Jinja2 template tags and
+                filters.
 ```

 For example projects, see the `examples` directory in the source repository.